How to Share a PDF as a Link (Google Drive)

 4. Click Save Selected Settings as Default.

-Note: This setting applies to newly uploaded PDFs only.
-It does not change the permissions of PDFs already in your Google Drive.
+Important: This setting applies to the files you select in this session.
+It does not change permissions on files already in your Google Drive that you do not select.

 Drive Explorer Pro List Files tab showing file attribute options